 Osmotic and Hyperosmolar Laxatives

 "The wetter the better," is the osmotic laxative's mission.
-These products include Fleet Phospho-Soda, Milk of Magnesia or MOM, Kristalose, and Miralax -- all hydrating agents that draw fluids into the intestine from the surrounding tissues.
+These products include Fleet Phospho-Soda, lucatose (Kristalose), magnesium hydroxide (Milk of Magnesia or MOM), lactitol (Pizensy), and polyethylene glycol (Miralax) -- all hydrating agents that draw fluids into the intestine from the surrounding tissues.
 More water in the intestine results in softer stools that are easier to pass.
 It's imperative to drink a lot of water with osmotic and hyperosmolar laxatives, not only for the laxative to be effective, but to decrease the possibility of gas and cramps.

 If you're completely miserable and need almost instantaneous relief from constipation, the stimulant laxatives will do the job.
 This type of laxative works by stimulating the lining of the intestine, thereby accelerating the stool's journey through the colon.
 Stimulant laxatives also increase a stool's hydration.
-Some popular brands include Ex-Lax, Senokot, Correctol, Dulcolax, and Feen-a-Mint.
+Some popular brands include bisacodyl (Correctol, Dulcolax, Feen-a-Mint), and sennosides (Ex-Lax, Senokot).
 Prunes (dried plums) are also an effective colonic stimulant and taste good, too.
 Note: Don't use stimulant laxatives daily or regularly.
 This type of laxative may weaken the body's natural ability to defecate and cause laxative dependency.
 One more caveat: the stimulant laxatives may cause cramping and diarrhea.

 Use Laxatives Safely and Sparingly